 Naturally, farming is not the only information you need to know when going off the grid.
 My blog offers several in-depth looks on such important topics as how to prepare for off-grid living and how much it costs to live off the grid.
-Also, if you’re looking for some free water for your farming needs, make sure you check out the article on rainwater harvesting and whether or not it is legal to collect rainwater.
+Also, if you’re looking for some free water for your farming needs, make sure you check out the articles on rainwater harvesting and whether or not it is legal to collect rainwater.

 These and many other topics are also explained in great detail in my complete guide on off grid living.